Luis-Nobrega/OOM-Internship-WRF/README.md

 ## Processing Weather Research & Forecasting Model (WRF) simulations with Docker containers in Azure cloud environment
 Running WRF simulation on a local or Virtual Machine takes up a **lot** of resources and requires above-average computers.
-Using docker allows a reduction in resources, as well as the possibility of migrating containers into cloud environments, like *[MS AZURE CLOUD](https://azure.microsoft.com/en-us)*.
+Using docker allows a reduction in local resources, as well as the possibility of migrating containers into cloud environments, like *[MS AZURE CLOUD](https://azure.microsoft.com/en-us)*, that offer more processing power.

 ## Motivation
-Reduction of computation costs associated with large CORE and RAM usage for *OOM*.
+Reduction of computation costs associated with large CORE, RAM and SSD usage for *OOM*.
 ![OOM logo](https://oom.arditi.pt/assets/OOM_Logo.png)

 ## Tech/framework used